aehliglucas/terraform-provider-restapi/docs/resources/object.md

 ### Required

 - `data` (String) Valid JSON object that this provider will manage with the API server.
-- `path` (String) The API path on top of the base URL set in the provider that represents objects of this type on the API server.
+- `uri` (String) Full API URL and path.

 ### Optional

+- `cert_file` (String) Defaults to the `cert_file` field set in the provider.
+When set with the key_file parameter, the provider will load a client certificate as a file for mTLS authentication.
+- `cert_string` (String) Defaults to the `cert_string` field set in the provider.
+When set with the key_string parameter, the provider will load a client certificate as a string for mTLS authentication.
 - `create_method` (String) Defaults to `create_method` set on the provider.
 Allows per-resource override of `create_method` (see `create_method` provider config documentation)
 - `create_path` (String) Defaults to `path`.
 The API path that represents where to CREATE (POST) objects of this type on the API server.
 The string `{id}` will be replaced with the terraform ID of the object if the data contains the `id_attribute`.
 - `debug` (Boolean) Whether to emit verbose debug output while working with the API object on the server.